ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 [`https://developer.ibm.com/mainframe/products/downloads/eclipse-tools/` ](https://developer.ibm.com/mainframe/products/downloads/eclipse-tools/)

-o   This will open a page where you can scroll down to locate IBM Developer for z/OS
+    - This will open a page where you can scroll down to locate IBM Developer for z/OS